 - Feeling tired?
 Night time waking is the result of healthy biology.
 During these early weeks breastfed babies are hungrier at night than during the day.
 Your newborn’s hunger naturally corresponds to the rise of your breastfeeding hormones after midnight.
 These late-night feedings serve to help you to build a strong milk supply.
 Over time, the situation will evolve, and your baby will sleep more at night and be awake for more hours during the day.

-- Some nipple soreness can be present at this time but should resolve itself by day 10.
+- Your nipples may be slightly sensitive during these first few days - a few seconds of 'ouch' at the beginning of a feed isn't unusual - but that's all.
+After that, the feed should be pain free.
+This preliminary soreness should resolve itself by day 10.
 Pain that makes breastfeeding intolerable and /or cracked and bleeding nipples are never normal and needs immediate attention from a health professional familiar with breastfeeding management.

 - During these early days you may find relatives and other well-wishers offering to “take the baby off you while you rest/ buy groceries/ get on with the housework”.
 What would be more helpful however would be to hear: “let me do some housework for you while you get on with nursing and bonding with your baby”.
 For a not-so-subtle hint, print THIS and put it on your fridge or in another prominent place.

 - You may notice your baby has a 'nursing blister' on their top lip.
 These are painless blisters that often form on a baby's lips in the early days and weeks of breastfeeding.
 They are a harmless sign that your baby is feeding well, and they will soon fade.